djay/covidthailand/README.md

 ## Combined <a name="dl-combined">
 - Source:
-  - All of the above
+  - All the above
   - plus [COVID-19 report, periodic summary](https://data.go.th/dataset/covid-19-daily)
 - Downloads: [Download CSV](https://github.com/djay/covidthailand/wiki/combined.csv)
-  - See all of the above for data definitions
+  - See all the above for data definitions

 # About

 Made with python/pandas/matplotlib.
-Dylan Jay gave a talk on how easy it is to extract data from PDFs and powerpoints and plot data at [Bangkok's Monthly ThaiPy Event](https://www.meetup.com/en-AU/ThaiPy-Bangkok-Python-Meetup) [Video: "How I scraped Thailands covid data" (1h mark)](https://www.facebook.com/watch/live/?v=2890282134582879)
+Dylan Jay gave a talk on how easy it is to extract data from PDFs and powerpoints and plot data at [Bangkok's Monthly ThaiPy Event](https://www.meetup.com/en-AU/ThaiPy-Bangkok-Python-Meetup) [Video: "How I scraped Thailand's covid data" (1h mark)](https://www.facebook.com/watch/live/?v=2890282134582879)

 Why do this?
 Originally to answer the question ["Was Thailand doing enough testing?"](https://github.com/djay/covidthailand/wiki) for myself and others.